youtalk/iknet/README.md

 IKNet is an inverse kinematics estimation with simple neural networks.
 This repository also contains the training and test dataset by manually moving the 4 DoF manipulator [ROBOTIS Open Manipulator X](https://emanual.robotis.com/docs/en/platform/openmanipulator_x/overview/).

-IKNet can be run on [NVIDIA Jetson Nano 2GB](https://nvda.ws/2HQcb1Y), [Jetson family](https://developer.nvidia.com/EMBEDDED/Jetson-modules) or PC with/without NVIDIA GPU.
+IKNet can be trained on tested on [NVIDIA Jetson Nano 2GB](https://nvda.ws/2HQcb1Y), [Jetson family](https://developer.nvidia.com/EMBEDDED/Jetson-modules) or PC with/without NVIDIA GPU.
+The training needs 900MB of GPU memory under default options.

 ## Data collection